E'Last

-E'Last (pronounced "El-Last" and commonly stylized as E'LAST), previously known as EBoyz (이보이즈), is a South Korean boy band formed by E Entertainment.
-The group is composed of seven members: Rano, Choi In, Baekgyeul, Romin, Won Hyuk, Wonjun, and Yejun.
+E'Last (pronounced "El-Last" and commonly stylized as E'LAST), previously known as EBoyz (이보이즈), was a South Korean boy band formed by E Entertainment.
+The group was composed of seven members: Rano, Choi In, Baekgyeul, Romin, Won Hyuk, Wonjun, and Yejun.
 Originally an octet, Seungyeop left the group on June 22, 2025.
-They debuted on June 9, 2020, with their first mini album Day Dream and its lead single "Swear".
+They debuted on June 9, 2020, with their first mini album Day Dream.
+The group disbanded on the August 31, 2026.